Possession (1981 film): Plot

+Mark resists pressure from two former associates to rejoin their mission.
+He later finds them approaching Margie's place with a police officer.
+Mark forces a taxi driver to ram the police car as a distraction to allow Anna to escape in Zimmermann's car, though Margie's body is dislodged from the trunk, and Mark is badly wounded in a shootout and motorbike accident while fleeing.
+He enters a building and climbs its staircase until he collapses.
+He is found by Anna and the creature, now a fully formed doppelgänger of Mark with green irises.
+Mark raises his gun to shoot it, but a hail of bullets from the police below strikes him and Anna down.
+Mark and Anna share a final kiss before Anna kills herself with his gun, and Mark jumps to his death.
+The doppelgänger climbs the stairs and mysteriously compels a woman to fire on the police so that he can escape.

-Helen is at the flat babysitting Bob when the doorbell rings.
-Bob implores her not to open the door, but Helen ignores him.
-Bob races through the flat into the bathroom, where he submerges himself in the bathtub face-down, drowning himself.
+Helen is babysitting Bob when her doorbell rings.
+Bob implores her not to open the door, but Helen ignores him and walks towards the door.
+Bob races to the bathroom and drowns himself in the bath.
 The sounds of sirens, planes, and explosions fill the air outside.
-The silhouette of Mark's doppelgänger is seen from the frosted glass door as Helen stares straight ahead, her eyes shining.
+Mark's doppelgänger presses his hands on the glass door pane as Helen stares straight ahead, her green eyes shining.

 Themes

 Trying to classify Possession, critics drew parallels with Roman Polanski's Repulsion and David Cronenberg's The Brood.
 Despite being referred to as a psychological drama, psychological horror, and supernatural horror, the genre of the film is still a matter of controversy.
-As J. Hoberman notes:

-Made with an international cast in still-divided Berlin, the movie starts as an unusually violent breakup film, takes an extremely yucky turn toward Repulsion-style psychological breakdown, escalates into the avant-garde splatterific body horror of the '70s (Eraserhead or The Brood), and ends in the realm of pulp metaphysics as in I Married a Monster from Outer Space.
+J. Hoberman commented, "Made with an international cast in still-divided Berlin, the movie starts as an unusually violent breakup film, takes an extremely yucky turn toward Repulsion-style psychological breakdown, escalates into the avant-garde splatterific body horror of the '70s (Eraserhead or The Brood), and ends in the realm of pulp metaphysics as in I Married a Monster from Outer Space."

-A number of critics deny the creature with tentacles exists within physical reality: it may be a reflection of Anna's psychosis; the product of Mark's inflamed consciousness, unable to accept his wife's betrayal; or a kind of revenge of the director traumatized by his own divorce from his ex-wife.
+A number of critics deny the creature with tentacles exists within physical reality: it may be a reflection of Anna's psychosis; the product of Mark's inflamed consciousness, unable to accept his wife's betrayal; or a kind of revenge of the film's director (Żuławski) traumatized by his own divorce from his ex-wife.

 Some who have written about Possession have paid attention to the motif of doppelgänger throughout the film.
 Both spouses die, but they are replaced by doubles, ideal models of husband and wife.
 Anna "grows" a double of Mark from the creature, an indefatigable lover who is always by her side.
-The real Mark finds a copy of Anna in the person of the school teacher Helen – she is a gentle character and does not demand anything from Mark, being an "ideal housewife".
+The real Mark finds a copy of Anna in the person of the school teacher Helen— she is a gentle character and does not demand anything from Mark, being an "ideal housewife".